mitch092/software_renderer/README.md

 - [] Make a new branch called "parallel_candidate_ISPC" in which I will replace GLM and implement everything in data.h using Intel's SPMD Compiler (ISPC).

 - [] Compare the three branches.
 Make changes, maybe pick a winner.
-Perhaps I can merge some things from any of the three candidate branches.
+Perhaps I can multiple things from any of the three candidate branches.

-- [] Implement offline rendering for wireframe and model rendering.

-- [] Perhaps look into allocating every std::vector onto a fixed allocation buffer (memory pool).
+- [] Perhaps look into allocating every std::vector onto a fixed allocation buffer (memory pool), and then tune it to be just big enough for my program.

 - [] Implement UV wrapping as per the end of lesson 3 in the tutorial that I was originally following.
 Move on with the tutorial.